-Between climate change melting the icecaps, the General Election's omnipresent roaring and coronavirus, the chaos that has been the past few months has been enough to allow anyone to feel unhinged.
+Between climate change, the omnipresent US Election and COVID-19 – the chaos that has been the past few months has been enough to allow anyone to feel overwhelmed.

 Perhaps the high proportion of stress among young people comes from constantly refreshing Facebook since 54 per cent of adults who use social media said the election was stressing them out.

 TRENDING TODAY: The Essential Oils I'm Using To Help Ease Election Anxiety

 Here's what the American Psychological Association recommends to keep your stress at bay during trying news cycles:

 Switch off screens

 Power down your phone and shut off your TV, too.
 Read just enough to stay informed, then go for a walk or spend time with your friends.

 Ask your friends from talking about the news